iaingallagher/BasicPython/Pre-course instructions.md

 After you’ve installed you should have an icon somewhere for the Launcher.
 Launch this and install any updates required.

-Finally launch the ipython-notebook which will open in your browser and click new (top left hand corner).
+Finally launch the ipython-notebook which will open in your browser and click new (top right hand corner).
 In the first empty empty cel type:
 ```
 print “Success”
 ```